inputlogic/readme-template/README.md

 ### Project Gotchas
 Describe any workarounds, edge cases, or anything to look out for that may promote unexpected behaviour.
 This should include any oddities someone may need to know when running or building the project, and also deploying it.

+### Deployment
+Provide the necessary steps required to deploy the project, and give details for each environment (staging, production, etc).
+Again, this should be detailed enough that someone who is not familiar with the project can deploy without any issues.
+Where required, please link to any external documentation the development may need to refer to when attempting to deploy the project.

 [Back To The Top](#read-me-template)